-A COM-compatible version of IOM.dll can be found in the \Utilities\Aras Innovator <Version> IOM SDK\COM directory on the CD Image.
+A COM-compatible version of the IOM.dll can be found in the \Utilities\Aras Innovator <Version> IOM SDK\COM directory on the CD Image.
 Use this assembly to build Windows applications in VB6 or VC++ or write, for example, VBA office macros or Windows Scripting Host applications (VBScript or Jscript).

-In order to use the DLL, it must be registered.
+In order to use the DLL, it must be registered in Windows Registry.
 Use the following procedure:

 - 1. Copy IOM.dll into a local folder. - 2.
-Open a DOS window and enter the regasm command to register the DLL:
+Open a Command Prompt with Administrator privileges and run the RegAsm.exe tool to register the DLL for x86 or x64 architechtures respectively: